Last updated

 Grand Turismo® 5 & 6.

-Please be aware wheels do not support headsets!
+Please be aware wheels DO NOT support headsets!
 This means a non-functional 3.5mm audio port on any controller connected to Drive Hub for the purpose of authenticating a non-native wheel.
 You will need to use another solution, such as a wireless headset or USB wired headset if supported.

 Upon a successful connection, Drive Hub will indicate the detected wheel before settling on a solid 0 (PS3® displays an E instead.
 For other consoles E usually suggests a problem with the authenticating controller or a cable issue).